How to stop a dog pulling on the lead

 STOP bad habits!

 Prevention is crucial to your success.
 That's where dog training aids help.
-Using Gentle Leader or a Easy Walk Harness, a Halti or a Halti harness helps to curb the pulling when you're on a walk and helps you to succeed with your training much more quickly.
+Using Gentle Leader, Easy Walk Harness, a Halti or a Halti harness or Perfect Fit Harness helps to curb the pulling when you're on a walk and helps you to succeed with your training much more quickly.

-Some people have said that they feel like they're giving in, or losing if they buy a Gentle Leader.
+Some people have said that they feel like they're giving in, or losing if they use a dog training aid.
 Please don't think like that.
 These training aids have been developed by experts to help to make training more successful and to help to take the stress out of your dog walks.

 Technology is part of our lives now - where would we be without it?
 So why not use dog technology?